-Cam Ranh Town is situated at the southern end of the province, adjoining Nha Trang and Dien Khanh to the North, Khanh Son District to the West, Ninh Thuan Province to the south, and Cam Ranh Peninsula to the East.
+Cam Ranh City is situated at the southern end of the province, adjoining Nha Trang and Dien Khanh to the North, Khanh Son District to the West, Ninh Thuan Province to the south, and Cam Ranh Peninsula to the East.
 Here, the famous Cam Ranh Bay (20km long, 10km at the widest place, 18,2m of average depth with 30m at the deepest, and the bay entrance 3km in width, sheltered by Binh Ba Islet from winds and waves) can be compared with San Francisco Bay of the United States and Rio de Janeiro Bay of Brazil.
 Cam Ranh has a plethora of tourism attractions with its many bays and islands.

 Thanks to its nice, warm weather all year round, Cam Ranh has become an ideal destination for tourists who prefer to enjoy sunny summer and avoid cold winters.